Bi-Lipschitz equivalent cones with different degrees: Introduction

 This is still an open problem.
-The stated version of Question A is the Zariski's famous Multiplicity Conjecture.
-Recently, the Zariski's Multiplicity Conjecture for families was solved by Fern\'andez-Bobadilla and Pe\l ka in \cite{BobadillaP:2022}.
+The stated version of Question A is Zariski's famous Multiplicity Conjecture.
+Recently, Zariski's Multiplicity Conjecture for families with isolated singularities was confirmed by Fern\'andez de Bobadilla and Pe\l ka \cite{BobadillaP:2022}.

+Recently, there have also been some contributions to Zariski's Multiplicity Conjecture from the Lipschitz point of view.
+For instance, in \cite{BobadillaFS:2018} the following conjecture was proposed (see the definition of bi-Lipschitz homeomorphism in Definition \ref{defi:bi_lip}): \begin{enumerate}[leftmargin=0pt] \item[]{\bf General Metric Zariski Multiplicity Conjecture.} \end{enumerate}